Jicama Corn Black Bean Salad

 Recipe Tips and Notes

-• Roasted corn can be substituted for can corn.
+• Roasted corn can be substituted for canned corn.
 Drain and rinse the corn before adding to the salad.

-• If using canned black beans make sure to drain and rinse them before adding them to the salad.
+• If using canned black beans, drain and rinse them before adding them to the salad.

 Frequently Asked Questions

-Jicama tastes like a granny smith apple but it isn’t as tart or sweet.
+Jicama tastes like a granny smith apple but isn’t as tart or sweet.

 jicama salad in a bowl with chips.